 Remote work-related predictions have always been included in the last few years’ HR trends and predictions.
 True enough, as of 2018, at least 40% more US companies have allowed some form of remote work compared to five years prior.
 Around 4.3 million US workers also work remotely, with 99% of employees hoping to keep on working remotely for the rest of their careers.

 But as 2020 welcomed us with a pandemic that’s yet to be contained, remote work became the “new normal” for many organizations and teams.
 Employers are taking measures to ensure the safety of their people.
-Even major companies such as Microsoft, Hitachi, and Chevron have asked their employees to work remotely.
+Even major companies such as Microsoft, Hitachi, and Chevron have asked their employees, such as personal assistants, to work remotely.

 As for recruiters, they will have to adjust to this new normal.
 And as more organizations and employees will now have a taste of how it’s like to go remote, most are likely to retain the setup or continue to offer work flexibility.
 As a result, recruiters who are working for organizations that will adopt the remote work setup need to apply recruitment strategies specifically geared toward telecommuting.